Bridges of L\'{e}vy processes conditioned to stay positive

 \section{L\'evy processes and their bridges}

-Consider a L\'evy process $X$ satisfying the following hypotheses: \begin{description} \item[(K)] Under $\p_0$, the characteristic function of $X_t$ is integrable with respect to Lebesgue measure for any $t>0$. \item[(R)] $0$ is regular for both half-lines $(-\infty,0)$ and $(0,\infty)$. \end{description} As argued by \cite{MR628873}, Fourier inversion implies that $X_t$ possesses continuous and bounded densities which vanish at infinity (by the Riemann-Lebesgue lemma) for all $t>0$.
-Actually, \defin{K} also implies that the continuous version $f_t$ of the density of $X_t$ under $\p_0$ satisfies a form of the Chapman-Kolmogorov equations: From $f_t$ one can build a bi-continuous transition density $p_t$ by means of $\imf{p_t}{x,y}=\imf{f_t}{y-x}$ which satisfies \defin{(AC)}, \defin{(C)} and \defin{(CK}).
+Let $\p_x$ be the Markovian family of a L\'evy process which satisfies assumptions \defin{(K)} and \defin{(R)}.
+As argued by Kallenberg \cite{MR628873}, Fourier inversion implies that $X_t$ possesses continuous and bounded densities which vanish at infinity (by the Riemann-Lebesgue lemma) for all $t>0$.
+Actually, \defin{(K)} also implies that the continuous version $f_t$ of the density of $X_t$ under $\p_0$ satisfies a form of the Chapman--Kolmogorov equations: